 Fundraise virtually and at home with Team SAMH

 Download our exclusive virtual fundraising toolkit full of tips and resources for raising money online and at home.

 Ideas for virtual and at home fundraising

-Check out our favourite and easy fundraising ideas.
+Check out our easy fundraising ideas.
 They’re inspired by our Five Ways to Wellbeing advice, so you can take care of your own mental health while you transform the lives of people all across Scotland!